The Herkomer Trophy

 This proposal became a reality in 1905 with the running of the first Herkomer Fahrt (Rally) in southern Germany.
 Organised by the Bavarian Automobile Club, the event was sponsored by Hubert Herkomer who designed and donated the sterling silver trophy, and agreed to paint a portrait of the winner.

-The Automotor Journal reported that were 102 entries for the competition, although only 79 cars actually started the rally.
+According to the Automotor Journal, there were 102 entries for the competition, although only 79 cars actually started the rally.
 The British team, entered on behalf of the Automobile Club of Great Britain and Ireland, was made up of five Daimlers, driven by Albert Bush, Philip Dawson, William Herdman Ash, Sir Edward Manville (recently appointed as Daimler chairman), and his wife, Maud.
 The first three places were taken by Mercedes.
 The British drivers were hampered by tyre troubles; Philip Dawson was the highest placed, in 16th position.
 Maud Manville, the only female competitor, won the speed trial section.

 The 1906 event saw the number of entries increase to 156, with a British team of twelve Daimlers and an Argyll.
 Three of last year’s entrants again competed: Philip Dawson, William Herdman Ash, and Maud Manville.
 The team also included Lord Montagu of Beaulieu, an early British motoring pioneer.
 The event was won by Dr Rudolff Stoess driving a Horsch.
 Second and third places were again taken by the Mercedes’ team.